immersve/immersve-docs/docs/guides/funding-card-spending.md

 # Funding Card Spending

-In order to create and spend using a card a funding source must be created.
+To create and spend using a card, a funding source must be created.
-A funding source is an account that connects a users funds to a card and the card network.
+A funding source is an account that connects a user's funds to a card and the card network.
 It is a prerequisite of card creation that a funding source must be explicitly provisioned for a user.
 Multiple cards can be provisioned for the same funding source.

 ## Non-custodial funding

-For non-custodial users the funding source maintains a ledger balance of both on-chain and card network transactions.
+For non-custodial user's the funding source maintains a ledger balance of both on-chain and card network transactions.

 It is important to note that it is the funding source that maintains the balance of available funds against which a card may transact.
 This allows users to manage funds independently of managing cards.
 A user should ensure that a funding source has sufficient balance before attempting to authorize transactions with an affiliated card.